Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 CLK-D3

-I did not need the backlight, and I did not connect it.
+I didn't need the backlight, so I didn't connect it.

 CS-D10